karthikkalidas/karthikkalidas.github.io/_posts/2020-03-16-first-commit.md

 - to provide pure good will information.
 Tired of too much stimulating content, ads, clickbait on the internet
 - document stuff since i have a terrible memory
 - cant replace authenticity these days with a language model

-Posts will also be posted on Medium to increase visibility